cpraveen/cfdlab/chapel/euler2d/README.md

 # Solve 2d Euler equations

-* `euler_flux`: We compute and store all the fluxes and then update solution.
-This is avoids race condition.
+* `euler_flux`: We compute and store all the fluxes and then update the solution.
+This is avoids race condition as each loop is parallel.
 * `euler_res`: We dont store flux, but directly compute and store residual.
 To avoid race condition, we use forall only in one direction.

 ## euler_res version